General information for TV crews travelling to Altai region

 The Museum of Mountain pharmacy is yet another interesting place in Barnaul.
 Since the XVIII c., medicines from local herbs were made here and then distributed among the hospitals of Siberia, as well as patient-care items and medical books.

 Altai is famous for its archaeological findings, including petroglyphs.
-A lot of them were found in the Kalbak-Tash complex: there are about eight thousand drawings made from the Neolithic era to the VIII-X c.
+A lot of them are in the Kalbak-Tash complex.
+There are about eight thousand drawings from the Neolithic era to the VIII-X c.
 Our fixers can also help you in filming another ancient sanctuary, the sheer rock Seterlu located in the basin of the Karakol river.

 Denisova cave is located 150 km from Barnaul.
-This 270-meter cave has been inhabited by several generations of ancient people, the Denisovians and the Neandertahls among them.
-Their household items such as needles, toys, ritual figures, and also food scraps were found here.
+Several generations of ancient people, the Denisovians and the Neandertahls among them were living in this 270-meter cave.
+As a result – archeologist found here their household items such as needles, toys, ritual figures, and also food scraps.
 Now, it is an easily accessible tourist destination.
 A very popular spot for filming in Altai.

 In Altai, you can film the incredible natural phenomenon of colored lakes.
 The water is of an unusual color because of the microorganisms living in it.
 Not far from lake Kucherlinskoe there are three rather traditionally looking lakes: the Green, the Blue, and the Turquoise.
 However, there are also two bright-pink Burlinsky and Kuchuk lakes.
 There is even a Golden lake in Altai!